logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

 uid: c794b2d8-9f10-443d-9072-c65d0f2eb552
 ```

-Once you are done with editing the configmap, save the updated config map.
+Once you are done with editing the configmap, save it and exit the editor.
+The output should be:

 ```bash
 configmap/aws-auth edited